 Excessive, uncontrollable sweating of the hands or palms, is called palmar hyperhidrosis.
-This medical condition is an extremly annoying, embarrassing, and confidence-wrecking problem.
-From ruined work and tests to slippery handshakes, sweaty palms can negatively impact your social life, your education, and your career.
-Truthfully, palmar hyperhidrosis has the greatest impact of any dermatologic condition.
-That's a fact.
-Proven and published in the world's top dermatology medical journal.
+This medical condition is an extremly stressful, embarrassing, and confidence-wrecking problem.
+From ruined paperwork to slippery handshakes, sweaty palms can negatively impact your social life, education, and career.

-But there are treatments available, the treatments work, and you have a number of treatments for sweaty palms to choose from.
+But there are treatments available, the treatments work, and you have a number of choices.

 If antiperspirants don't give you the palmar hyperhidrosis relief you need, your next option is iontophoresis.
-When the right device is used, and used correctly, iontophoresis has proven to have an impressive success rate (83% according to published studies in the esteemed Journal of the American Academy of Dermatology) for people with sweaty palms and/or sweaty feet.
+When the right device is used, and used correctly, iontophoresis has been proven to have impressive success rates (83% according to published studies in the Journal of the American Academy of Dermatology) for people with sweaty palms and/or sweaty feet.
 Read all about it on our iontophoresis page, but here's a summary:

 Another treatment option for sweaty palms is Botox (also known as onabotulinumtoxinA).
 An experienced medical professional can inject Botox into your palms to dramatically reduce sweating.
-Effects are lasting (about 6 months) but the injections can be painful for most.
-To help make the injections more comfortable, experienced medical professionals are turning to a simple icing and/or vibration technique, but you should be aware that discomfort during injections is a potential drawback of Botox treatment for palmar hyperhidrosis.
+Effects are lasting (about 6 months) but the injections can be painful.
+To help make the injections more comfortable, experienced medical professionals are turning to a simple icing and/or vibration technique, but be aware that discomfort during injections is a potential drawback of Botox treatment for palmar hyperhidrosis.

-Truth be told, the options for treating palmar hyperhidrosis are not ideal.
-That's why we continue to beat the drum for hyperhidrosis research and donations.
+As of now, the options for treating palmar hyperhidrosis are not ideal.
+That's why we continue to advocate for hyperhidrosis research and donations.
 Both are vital if we are to finally find a safe cure for palmar hyperhidrosis.